 To optimize your social media marketing on #GivingTuesday and drive traffic to your Mightycause page, here’s what you’ll need:

 Having a #GivingTuesday video could be the difference between a successful day and a ho-hum day.
 That’s because videos, in addition to giving your nonprofit a bold and impactful way to make your case for why people should donate on #GivingTuesday, perform well on social media.
 Facebook’s algorithm loves videos and prioritizes them in users’ feeds.
 That means that you’ll get more organic (or unpaid) reach and more bang for your buck if you pay to advertise it.
 You don’t need a film crew and a huge budget to make a compelling #GivingTuesday video.
-In many cases, all you need is a smartphone and some free video editing tools like YouTube Editor or Kizoa.
+In many cases, all you need is a smartphone and some free video editing tools like YouTube Editor or CapCut.
 It’s also the perfect opportunity to engage a volunteer videographer.
 Put a call out on social media or have your volunteer coordinator do some legwork to find a capable volunteer who can help you create a video for #GivingTuesday.

 Across all social media platforms, photos perform better than text or links alone.
 So to grab users’ attention on social media and keep it on #GivingTuesday, you’ll need to gather photos that help tell the story of your nonprofit’s work.

 A “share graphic” is an image that works to drive engagement on social media.
 The purpose of share graphics is to inspire and encourage shares, retweets, regrams and drive traffic to both your social media accounts and your Mightycause page.
 The thing to keep in mind with share graphics is what will inspire your audience to share them.
 Consider what your followers might be interested in sharing with their friends, what a graphic would say about them to others, and what would be appealing for them to post to their own social media accounts.
-You can keep it simple by creating graphics with text overlays (Canva is a great tool for this) or you can kick it up a notch by working with a graphic designer to create an infographic (Fivrr is a great place to find graphic designers who will create a one-off pieces at a low cost).
+You can keep it simple by creating graphics with text overlays (Canva is a great tool for this) or you can kick it up a notch by working with a graphic designer to create an infographic (Fiverr is a great place to find graphic designers who will create a one-off pieces at a low cost).

 Testimonials are important to nonprofit fundraising because they show the human impact of the work you do and give the public stories they can personally relate to.
 A story of how your nonprofit helped someone in need is much more powerful than numbers or statistics.
 So you’ll want to collect testimonials to use on #GivingTuesday — you can use them in a variety of ways (videos, share graphics, link/text posts, photos) and they can be powerful tools for driving traffic and donations.
 Do some digging to pinpoint stories that might make good testimonials and start reaching out.

 Some of these pieces of content require a fair amount of time to put together.
-With that in mind you’ll want to give yourself plenty of lead time to gather and build content for #GivingTuesday.
+With that in mind, you’ll want to give yourself plenty of lead time to gather and build content for #GivingTuesday.
 These pieces of content will be important tools to drive traffic to your Mightycause page and engage your audience so it’s worth taking the extra time to make sure you’ve got thoughtful, high-quality content to share with your supporters on #GivingTuesday.

-Social media strategy for #GivingTuesday
+Social Media Strategy for #GivingTuesday